 While most reviews mention smooth logistics, some note issues like buses encountering delays or being in poor condition.
 The return trip is about two hours from Segovia.

 If you’re looking for a broad, guided experience that maximizes your day with minimal planning, this tour could be a good pick.
-Just go in knowing it’s a fast-paced itinerary, perfect for those who want a snapshot of Toledo and Segovia rather than an in-depth exploration.
+Just go in knowing it’s a fast-paced itinerary, great for those who want a snapshot of Toledo and Segovia rather than an in-depth exploration.

 You can check availability for your dates here: